-Child Abuse: Through the end of June, the Prosecutor's Office initiated 51 criminal proceedings related to child abuse, of which17 related to domestic violence against children and 34 related to violence against children.
+Child Abuse: Through the end of June, the Prosecutor's Office initiated 52 criminal proceedings related to child abuse, of which nine related to domestic violence against children and 43 related to violence against children.
 As of the end of June, the Prosecutor's Office concluded one case of violence against children.

-The government's Specialized Child Protection Team consisted of three social workers, two social educators, and two psychologists.
+The government's Specialized Child Protection Team consisted of two social workers, two social educators, and two psychologists.
 The team, which intervened in situations where children and young persons were at risk or lacked protection, collected data on cases of child abuse.
-As of June 30, authorities assisted 156 minors at risk, of which 30 were new cases.
-As of the end of June, 10 minors lived in a shelter designated for them.
+As of June 30, authorities assisted 185 minors at risk, of which 58 were new cases.
+As of the end of July, 23 minors lived in a shelter designated for them.

-Early and Forced Marriage: The minimum legal age of marriage is 16 years for both women and men and as early as 14 years with judicial authority.
-In 2014, the most recent year for available data, authorities did not record any marriages below the age of 18 years.
+Early and Forced Marriage: The minimum legal age of marriage is 16 years for both girls and boys and as early as 14 years with judicial authority.